Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-visited-state-why-we-should-use-it.md

 </ul>
 ```

-There's nothing crazy there, so let's add some super basic styling to make it look a bit more appealing.
+There's nothing crazy there, so let's add some super basic styling to make it look more appealing.

 ```css
 body {